 Parnis designs their own timepieces and assembles them at their manufacturing facility at Tong De Wei, Guangzhou.
 The various components are contracted out from companies such as Seagull, Miyota, and Dixmount.
 Fu Yuan Xin manufactures their cases.

 Parnis produces both mechanical and quartz-driven watches.
-Some of these timepieces, such as the Marina Militare, are intended to closely resemble their Swiss competitors’ more expensive luxury watches.
+Some of these timepieces, such as the Marina Militare, are intended to resemble their Swiss competitors’ more expensive luxury watches closely.
 Other designs are fresh and original.

 Place of Origin: Guangzhou, China